How to Secure a Mortgage with Collections

 Tips for Improving Your Chances of Mortgage Approval with Collections

-So, can you get a mortgage with collections?
+So, can you get a mortgage with recent collections on your credit report?
 You might not always qualify for the amount you want, but there are several things you can do to improve your chances of making your application more attractive to lenders.

 Check Your Credit Report

-Before you apply for a mortgage, get a free copy of your credit report from all three credit bureaus- TransUnion, Experian, and Equifax.
-Review it in detail to see what lenders might find on it.
-Doing this can help you find items that you correct and debts you can pay off to improve your credit score.
+Before you apply for a mortgage, get a free copy of your credit report from all three credit bureaus– TransUnion, Experian, and Equifax.
+Review each one in detail to see what lenders might find on it.
+Doing this can help you find errors and other items that you need to correct, as well as smaller debts you can easily pay off to improve your credit score.

 Fix Any Mistakes

 Not everything on your credit report may be accurate.
-Take a closer look to see if there are any inaccuracies such as debts that have been discharged or already paid, incorrect information, wrong information due to identity theft, wrong notations on closed accounts, and anything from an ex-spouse that shouldn’t be on your credit report.
+Take a closer look to see if there are any inaccuracies, such as debts that have been discharged or already paid, incorrectly reported information, wrong information due to identity theft, wrong notations on closed accounts, and anything from an ex-spouse that shouldn’t be on your credit report.
 Credit repair can help you fix these errors and improve your credit score.

 Improve Your Credit Score